mdsufz/MuDoGeR/dependencies_description.md

 * More information about Bowtie 2 can be found by following the webpage: http://bowtie-bio.sourceforge.net/bowtie2/index.shtml.
 * More information about Samtools can be found by following the webpage: http://www.htslib.org/doc/samtools.html.
-* More information about can be found by following the webpage: http://brat.nlplab.org/installation.html.

 ### For resource calculation